apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 |TS| supports `varying content <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.44>`_ for objects.
 These are called *alternates*.
 All metadata for all alternates is stored in the first ``Doc`` including the set of alternates and the HTTP headers for them.
 This enables `alternate selection <http://trafficserver.apache.org/docs/trunk/sdk/http-hooks-and-transactions/http-alternate-selection.en.html>`_ to be done after the initial read from disk.
 An object that has more than one alternate will have the alternate content stored separately from the first ``Doc``.
 For objects with only one alternate the content may or may not be in the same (first) fragment as the metadata.
 Each separate alternate content is allocated a volume directory entry and the key for that entry is stored in the first ``Doc`` metadata.

-Prior to version 3.2.0 the header data was stored in the :cpp:class:`CacheHTTPInfoVector` class which was marshaled to a variable length area of the on disk image.
+Prior to version 3.2.0 only the header data (not the fragment data) was stored in the :cpp:class:`CacheHTTPInfoVector` class which was marshaled to a variable length area of the on disk image.

 .. figure:: images/ats-cache-doc-layout-pre-3-2-0.png
    :align: center

    ``Doc`` layout, pre 3.2.0

 This had the problem that with only one fragment table it could not be reliable accurate for objects with more than one alternate [#]_.
-Therefore the fragment data was moved from being a separate variable length section of the metadata to being directly incorporated in to the :cpp:class:`CacheHTTPInfoVector`, yielding a layout of the following form.
+Therefore the fragment data was moved from being a separate variable length section of the metadata to being directly incorporated in to the :cpp:class:`CacheHTTPInfoVector` along with the header data, yielding a layout of the following form.

 .. figure:: images/ats-cache-doc-layout.png
    :align: center